iovation/mfa-auth-sdk-android/README.md

 ## FAQ's

-Browse FAQ's or submit a question to the Multifactor Authentication support team for both technical and non-technical issues.
-Visit the Multifactor Authentication Support website [here](https://www.iovation.com/contact).
+Browse FAQ's or submit a question to the TruValidate Multifactor Authentication support team for both technical and non-technical issues.
+Visit the TruValidate Multifactor Authentication Support website [here](https://www.iovation.com/contact).